 This shift has allowed us to craft a December that is educational, inclusive, and truly low stress.
 Instead of rushing through crowded aisles, we spend three weeks exploring the human story of winter from around the globe.
 This connects us to thousands of years of human ingenuity.
 We have learned that cultures long before colonization had powerful rituals for surviving the dark, from Roman Saturnalia to Norse Yule to indigenous winter storytelling practices.

+My three week Secular Winter Traditions Unit is designed to be secular and inclusive.
+It focuses purely on history, astronomy, and mythology rather than religion.
+It is also low prep, using household items, library books, and simple discussions.
 Everything builds toward the actual Solstice date on December 21st.
 The whole unit culminates in a beautiful, simple celebration of the longest night, featuring our favorite family ritual, the Yule Spiral.

 You do not need to choose between a life free of religion and a life rich in tradition because you can absolutely have both.
 If you are looking to build meaningful and gentle traditions for your family this December, I have packaged my homeschool plans into a free downloadable unit.
 Inside you will find a week by week plan exploring secular winter myths from the origins of Santa to the history of the Solstice along with daily low prep activities and my complete celebration plan for the Yule Spiral.
 [Download Your FREE 3-Week Unit Plan Here]